Israeli Leftists Plead for Outside Pressure on Their Government

 Aug.
 5, 2011 update: The leader of the Israeli parliamentary opposition, Tzipi Livni, praises U.S. pressure on her own prime minister.
 Asked, "Do you think that American pressure on Netanyahu has been constructive?" she replied: "When Obama pushed Bibi, Bibi made some steps forward.
 The American pressure led those who don't believe that time is of the essence to a better understanding that there is no status quo option."

-Comment: One wonders, were she elected prime minister, whether Livni would still welcome U.S. pressure, maybe even from a Republican president?
+Comment: One wonders, were she elected prime minister, whether Livni would still welcome U.S. pressure, maybe from a Republican president?

 Reader comments (33) on this item